 …such a delightful mixture of revolutionary spirit, arrogance, and contempt.
 Genius, eh?

-- I always get a kick out of every map or landscape drawing of the time.
-The museum house was just a bakery on an empty country lane back then.
-Today, well, my kids went to Kindergarten in the house opposite.
+- I always get a kick out of every historical map or landscape drawing.
+The museum was just a bakery on an empty country lane back in Beethoven’s days.
+Today, well, my kids went to Kindergarten in the house opposite

 - A copy of the flyer announcing the first major music performance Beethoven organised, which includes the note (I paraphrase):